 Quitting sugar altogether is a fantastic step to improving your overall health and preventing disease but I recommend seeking out support from either a Health Coach or from resources such as Sarah Wilson (link).
 In her program you remove all sugar from your diet and start bringing in 1-2 pieces of fruits after about 6 weeks.
 But you’ll see the benefits very quickly.
 After two weeks your skin will look better, you will experience clearer thought, your energy level will increase and anxiety and moodiness will likely decrease.

-Your Health Coach will also help you get clear about your triggers...are you craving sugar most when you are stressed, bored, get into an argument with your kids or spouse?
+Your executive health coach will also help you get clear about your triggers.
+Are you craving sugar most when you are stressed, bored, get into an argument with your kids or spouse?
 All these and many other reasons can make you grab the candy bar.

 Would it be helpful for us to support you when you moving towards your vision of your healthiest, most JOYful life?
 We’d love to guide you every step of the way in this process and along your journey to reaching that vision.
 Give us a call at 1-866-JOYVIAL or schedule your free discovery session.
 Remember that you can also follow us on social media Facebook, Instagram, LinkedIn and Twitter for your daily dose of health and JOY.